French ship Léopard (1642)

-The Léopard was a 28-gun small ship of the line of the French Royal Navy, constructed by the Dutch shipwright Jan Gron (usually called Jean de Werth in French) at the new state dockyard at Île d'Indret near Nantes.
-She and her sister Tigre were two-deckers, but with only a few guns on the upper deck.
+Léopard was a 28-gun small ship of the line of the French Royal Navy, constructed by the Dutch shipwright Jan Gron (usually called Jean de Werth in French) at the new state dockyard at Île d'Indret near Nantes.
+She and her sister were two-deckers, but with only a few guns on the upper deck.

 In April 1651 her crew mutinied and handed the ship over to the Spanish at San Lucar.